Niravaana/HIP-BVH-Construction/README.md

    This method builds the tree in top down fashion using above paper.
 We build a hierarchy in top down approach as a first pass and in second pass doing bottom up traversal we fit the tree.
    [Single Pass LBVH](https://diglib.eg.org/server/api/core/bitstreams/ad092db2-6aec-4f2c-941d-8687de258f00/content) method improves on vanila method and build and fits heirarchy in one pass.
    You can enable single pass build using define SINGLE_PASS_LBVH.

    Note : Currently the build time for single pass is much higher than two pass, my analysis is, it is due to the way leaf nodes are stored.
 Currently, I am storing bvh nodes in one array.
           I store internal nodes followed by the leaf nodes.
 If we have n number of leafs then we know we will have 2 * n - 1 internal nodes.
 So we to access leaf node we always offset by nInternalNodes.
 When traversing the tree as nodes are in global memory this breaks memory coelascing causing the performance degradation.
-I think If I store leaf and internal nodes in two different array and not access with this offset method the perf will improve.(but this is to be done!)
+I think If I store leaf and internal nodes in two different array and not access with this offset method the perf will improve but, this is to be done!.